Florida's coronavirus death toll rises by 180, including record 27 in Palm Beach County

 Cases in Florida had stayed below 2,000 until June 13 with 2,581 and they often were under 1,000 with the last one of three digits 966 on June 8.

 The cases record was 15,300 was July 5 – the highest daily figure ever in the United States.
-During the height of the pandemic New York also surpassed 11,000.
 The second highest is 13,965 on July 16.

 In Palm Beach County, new cases were 377 compared with 454 the day before.
 The record was 1,171 July 5 for a total of 36,114, including residents and nonresidents.